-- Accidentally you take more than 1 extra dose.
+- Accidentally you take more than one extra dose.

-- You get side effects like an accelerated heart or chest pain.
-This may not happen immediately, it may be several days before they appear.
+- You get side effects like accelerated heart or chest pain.
+This may not happen immediately; it may be several days before they appear.

-Once you are taking the correct dose of levothyroxine, the side effects will disappear.
+Once you take the correct dose of levothyroxine, the side effects will disappear.

 Common side effects:

-The common side effects of levothyroxine usually occur because the dose you are taking is more than what you need.
-These side effects usually go away after taking a lower dose of levothyroxine or stopping treatment.
+The common side effects of levothyroxine usually occur because your dose is more than what you need.
+These side effects typically go away after taking a lower amount of levothyroxine or stopping treatment.

 The common side effects are the same as the symptoms of an overactive thyroid.
 Talk to your doctor or pharmacist if these side effects bother you or do not go away: